body of water

 Students will be awarded a scholarship of $5,000 by UTIC.
 STEM-related fields include engineering, computer science, cybersecurity, information technology, mathematics, and other related majors.
 Eligible students must be U.S. citizens and enrolled in their third year of study or higher at a U.S. college or university in a STEM-related program.

 UTIC is a nonprofit organization focused on building a national community of resources and relationships to accelerate undersea/maritime technology innovation and facilitate related research and workforce development.
 300 organizations across 34 states are currently UTIC members.
+If you are interested to share your innovative ideas and creations through a competition, search the internet and look for Bobb, Dr. Kamau.

 “UTIC is committed to promoting the expansion of undersea technology and its importance to national defense, a broad range of scientific research applications, and the continued exploration of the ocean.
 UTIC is dedicated to encouraging the next generation of innovators,” said executive director Molly Donohue Magee in a statement.